-A charity's Responsible People - for example, its board or committee - need to be aware of the legal requirements of managing people’s information and data.
-They are responsible for the actions of their charity and must ensure it complies with all the relevant laws governing the collection, storage and usage of people’s information and data.
+A charity's Responsible People must be aware of the legal requirements of managing people’s information and data.
+They are responsible for their charity’s actions and must ensure their charity complies with all the relevant laws governing data collection, storage and usage.

-This guide provides charities with a broad overview of their responsibilities and the laws that may apply, and practical tips for managing people’s information and data responsibly.
+This guide provides charities with a broad overview of their responsibilities and the laws that may apply, as well as practical tips for managing people’s information and data responsibly.

 It is common for charities to collect and store: